- Dyer’s woad leaf

 You are taking CYP450 3A4 substrate drugs: Lab studies suggest that indirubin, a component of the isatis plant, may affect how these drugs are metabolized.
 Clinical relevance has yet to be determined.

 For Healthcare Professionals

-In vitro, isatis leaf inhibits cyclooxygenase-2 (COX-2) with preferential effects on COX-2–catalysed prostaglandin synthesis (10).
+In vitro, isatis leaf inhibits COX-2 with preferential effects on COX-2–catalysed prostaglandin synthesis (10).
 The alkaloid tryptanthrin has been identified as the inhibitor of COX-2 (10) and 5-lipoxygenase (5-LOX) (13) (18).
-Indirubin, another active component, inhibits cyclin-dependent kinases (CDKs) and prevents proliferation by arresting cells in the G2/M phase (4).
-Other alkaloids isolated from isatis can inhibit leukocyte function and attenuate the production of mediators related to inflammatory responses (11).
-A compound isolated from isatisine A showed moderate anti-HIV-1 activity (7).
-One laboratory study found better virucidal activity for leaf than root extracts when tested for swine pseudorabies virus (8).
+Indirubin, another active component, inhibits cyclin-dependent kinases and prevents proliferation by arresting cells in the G2/M phase (4).
+Other alkaloids isolated from isatis inhibit leukocyte function and attenuate production of mediators related to inflammatory responses (11).
+A compound derived from isatisine A showed moderate anti-HIV-1 activity (7), but better virucidal activity has been reported with the leaf, not root, extracts using a swine pseudorabies model (8).

 Other animal models suggest that isatis leaf can reduce allergic airway inflammation and hyper-responsiveness by inhibiting production of Th2 cytokines IL-4 and IL-5, and RANTES (9).
 And when used as post-exposure prophylaxis, isatis leaf attenuated lung tissue damage and reduced lung virus titers (6).
 Findings also showed induction of hepatocellular cancer cell death by isatis via a caspase-independent apoptotic pathway (12).